 '''

+ADMINISTER KEY MANAGEMENT SET KEY

+[USING TAG 'tag']

+[FORCE KEYSTORE]

-ADMINISTER KEY MANAGEMENT SET KEY [USING TAG 'tag'] [FORCE KEYSTORE] IDENTIFIED BY [EXTERNAL STORE] | keystore_password [WITH BACKUP [USING 'backup_identifier']] [CONTAINER = ALL | CURRENT];
+IDENTIFIED BY [EXTERNAL STORE] | keystore_password

+[WITH BACKUP [USING 'backup identifier']];

 '''

 - tag is the associated attributes and information that you define.
-Enclose this setting in single quotation marks (' '). - FORCE KEYSTORE enables the keystore operation if the auto-login keystore is in use, or the keystore is closed. - IDENTIFIED BY can be one of the following settings: - EXTERNAL STORE uses the keystore password stored in the external store to perform the keystore operation. - keystore_password is the mandatory keystore password that you created when you created the keystore in Step 2: Create the Software Keystore. - WITH BACKUP creates a backup of the keystore.
-You must use this option for password-based keystores.
+Enclose this setting in single quotation marks (' '). - FORCE KEYSTORE temporarily opens the password-protected keystore for this operation.
+You must open the keystore for this operation. - FORCE KEYSTORE should be included if the keystore is closed.
+This automatically opens the keystore before setting the TDE master encryption key.
+The FORCE KEYSTORE clause also switches over to opening the password-protected software keystore when an auto-login keystore is configured and is currently open. - IDENTIFIED BY specifies the keystore password.
+Alternatively, if the keystore password is in an external store, you can use the IDENTIFIED BY EXTERNAL STORE clause. - WITH BACKUP creates a backup of the keystore.
+You must use this option for password-protected keystores.
 Optionally, you can use the USING clause to add a brief description of the backup.
 Enclose this description in single quotation marks (' ').
 This identifier is appended to the named keystore file (for example, ewallet_time_stamp_emp_key_backup.p12, with emp_key_backup being the backup identifier).
-Follow the file naming conventions that your operating system uses. - CONTAINER is for use in a multitenant environment.
-Enter ALL to set the key in all of the PDBs in this CDB, or CURRENT for the current PDB.
+Follow the file naming conventions that your operating system uses.